Skip to Content

 Here’s a question that our members have asked about the cost of their insurance:

-The type and amount of insurance cover that’s right for you depends on your personal, family and financial circumstances, as well as your income and lifestyle.
-It’s also important to consider that other factors such as age will cause your premiums to increase over time.
+The type and amount of insurance cover that’s right for you depends on your personal, family and financial circumstances — as well as your income and lifestyle.
+A financial adviser can help you decide the insurance cover that’s right for you.
+You can also call us for more information.

-It’s easy to check the percentage of your annual salary you’re paying in annual insurance premiums: (your monthly premium amount x 12) / (your gross annual salary) x 100 = percentage of premiums paid.
+It’s easy to check the percentage of your annual salary you’re paying in annual insurance premiums.
+Grab a calculator and follow these steps:

 We’re here to help